AntonVanAssche/BashPass/README.md

 - `bashpass --list`

 ## Installation
 First you'll have to generate a GPG key.
-Run the following command to do so, and your key will be generated (you can use the defaults for most questions)
+Run the following command to do so, and your key will be generated (you can use the defaults for most questions).

 ```bash
 $ gpg --full-generate-key
 ```

 Now it's time to install BashPass.
-Just run the `install.sh` script and you'll be good to go
+Just run the `install.sh` script and you'll be good to go.

 ```bash
 $ ./install.sh